alex2276564/MMOSpawnPoint/README.md

 * For fixed-point requireSafe=true searches (near X/Z), the cache key does not include the radius and also ignores the base Y. This increases cache hit rate across repeated lookups around the same X/Z.
 * The effective Y-selection signature (dimension-aware policy) and groundWhitelist hash are still included in the cache key to prevent incorrect reuse across different spawn configurations.

+> Note on "near" searches (fixed-point requireSafe=true):

+* In the Nether, near-search respects the same Y-selection policy as area searches (`scan` / `highest_only` / `random_only`).
+* In the Overworld, End, and CUSTOM dimensions, near-search intentionally uses `highest_only` (surface-first) behavior, regardless of the global `mixed/random_only` settings.
+  This keeps near-search predictable and avoids surprising vertical jumps when respawning near a fixed point.

 **Region Entry vs Respawn:**